maeharin/factlin/README.md

   name VARCHAR(256) NOT NULL,
-  job VARCHAR(256) NOT NULL DEFAULT 'engineer', status VARCHAR(256) NOT NULL DEFAULT 'ACTIVE', age INTEGER NOT NULL DEFAULT 30, nick_name VARCHAR(256)
+  job VARCHAR(256) NOT NULL DEFAULT 'engineer', status VARCHAR(256) NOT NULL DEFAULT 'ACTIVE', age INTEGER NOT NULL, score NUMERIC NOT NULL, is_admin BOOLEAN NOT NULL, birth_day DATE NOT NULL, nick_name VARCHAR(256), created_timestamp TIMESTAMP WITHOUT TIME ZONE NOT NULL, updated_timestamp TIMESTAMP WITHOUT TIME ZONE
 );

 COMMENT ON TABLE users IS 'user table';
 COMMENT ON COLUMN users.id IS 'primary key';
-COMMENT ON COLUMN users.name IS 'name';
+COMMENT ON COLUMN users.name IS 'user name';
 COMMENT ON COLUMN users.job IS 'job name';
 COMMENT ON COLUMN users.status IS 'activate status';
-COMMENT ON COLUMN users.age IS 'age';
+COMMENT ON COLUMN users.age IS 'user age';
+COMMENT ON COLUMN users.score IS 'game score';
+COMMENT ON COLUMN users.is_admin IS 'user is admin user or not';
+COMMENT ON COLUMN users.birth_day IS 'user birth day';
 COMMENT ON COLUMN users.nick_name IS 'nick name';
 ```